Negro Fort: Negro Fort

+British troops were to withdraw under the terms of peace that ended the War of 1812, consequently Nicolls received orders to withdraw his troops from the fort.
+The Royal Marine detachment embarked on HMS Cydnus on April 22, and were duly returned to Ireland Island in Bermuda, arriving on June 13, 1815, to rejoin the 3rd Battalion as a supernumerary company.
+On May 16 the British evacuated the last of the garrison there.
+Nicolls left in mid-May 1815 with the Redstick Creek Francis the Prophet, also known as Josiah Francis and Hillis Hadjo, the Native American spiritual and political leader known for his role in the Battle of Holy Ground, seeking official imprimatur for the treaty Nicolls had negotiated.
+Francis's son, who wanted an English education, also accompanied him.
+Just prior to his departure in May Nicolls composed a letter on May 12, 1815 to Benjamin Hawkins, implying that the freed slaves had been shipped off to British territory.
+At the time of his departure in May 1815, Nicolls promised his allies to return in six months, according to Hawkins.

-The Negro Fort (African Fort) flew the British Union Jack, as the former Colonial Marines considered themselves British subjects.
+The Negro Fort (African Fort) flew the British Union flag (Union Jack), as the former Colonial Marines considered themselves British subjects.
 The Spaniards continued their policy of leaving the fugitive slaves alone.
 What was different now was that a corps had had some military training, and was well armed, and had been encouraged by departing abolitionist Nicolls to get others to run away from their owners and join them.
 The number and ethnicity of men, and in some cases their families, at the Negro Fort was not fixed; they came and went as the unstable political situation evolved.
 Yet the existence of a fortified, armed sanctuary for fugitive slaves became widely known in the southern United States.